The Bankrate promise

 Take advantage of available discounts

 Just because you have a speeding ticket on your record doesn’t mean you’re ineligible to take advantage of available discounts through your insurance carrier.
-Many insurance providers offer a broad range of discounts that aren’t based off your driving record, including:
+Many insurance providers offer a broad range of discounts that aren’t based on your driving record, including:

-- Driver’s Education Discounts: To demonstrate to your insurance carrier that you are making improvements to your driving behaviors, you may be able to take a qualifying driver’s education course to receive a discount on your policy.
+- Driver’s education discounts: To demonstrate to your insurance carrier that you are making improvements to your driving behaviors, you may be able to take a qualifying driver’s education course to receive a discount on your policy.

-- Vehicle Equipment Discounts: If your car has certain safety systems installed, such as anti-theft alarms or anti-lock brakes, you may be able to save money on your insurance premiums.
+- Vehicle equipment discounts: If your car has certain safety systems installed, such as anti-theft alarms or anti-lock brakes, you may be able to save money on your insurance premiums.

 Consider your car insurance coverage limits

 Each state has different levels of minimum coverage car insurance coverage requirements, and Illinois is no different.
 Illinois drivers are required to hold at least the following minimum coverage: